 - An Ethics Committee, chaired by our Director of Corporate Compliance, that oversees management's efforts to foster a culture of ethics and appropriate conduct within the Company.
 The Committee's role is one of oversight, recognizing that management is responsible for continuously reinforcing and championing the Company's sound ethics, responsible conduct and principled culture throughout our employee population.
-The Committee reports to the Audit & Finance Committee on a quarterly basis. - Regular employee ethics and compliance training that sets the right tone, ensures our employees and third-party representatives know what's expected of them, and helps create a culture of ethics and respect. - An ethics and whistleblower hotline that allows our employees and business partners to speak up and voice their concerns via phone or web intake in the instances where they may not feel comfortable doing so in person or directly to someone in the Company.
-We also have a non-retaliation policy to protect those who speak up in good faith. - A comprehensive set of policies and procedures regarding compliance with applicable laws and regulations and with the Company's Code of Ethics and Supplier Code of Conduct.
+The Committee reports to the Audit & Finance Committee on a quarterly basis. - Regional Ethics Committees that further promote our ethical culture and function as ethics and compliance advocates in many of the regions of the world in which we operate. - Regular employee ethics and compliance training that sets the right tone, ensures our employees and third-party representatives know what's expected of them, and helps create a culture of ethics and respect. - An ethics and whistleblower hotline that allows our employees and business partners to speak up and voice their concerns via phone or web intake in the instances where they may not feel comfortable doing so in person or directly to someone in the Company.
+We also have a non-retaliation policy to protect those who speak up in good faith.

+A comprehensive set of policies and procedures regarding compliance with applicable laws and regulations and with the Company's Code of Ethics and Supplier Code of Conduct.

-Compensation of Directors
+Compensation of Non-Employee Directors